Welcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral Farm

 Cycle North to meet the main road by St. Martin's church.

-Cycle along here for about 200m (there is a pavement you could cycle along.
+Cycle along here for about 200m (there is a pavement you can cycle along).

 Take a right to take you to Millendreath.

-Cycle straight on past the Monkey Sanctuary, and along a very small and quiet road.
+Cycle straight on past the Monkey Sanctuary (do not take the left turn at the junction), and along a very small and quiet road.

 At the next junction, go left, passing Penhale campsite on your right.